PROGRAMS

 As trusted boundary spanners, i2I Faculty Innovation Fellows will help increase Canada’s innovation capacity bringing together expertise in STEM research and developing translational skills and mindset.

-Full-time faculty at Canadian universities and research institutes.
+Full-time faculty and researchers at Canadian universities and research institutes.

 Location: Kingston, ON